-- The many CoPs already approached and the several promising ones already identified
+- The many Communties of Practice already approached and the several promising ones already identified.

-- A series of training and educational materials, documented and organised in various courseware, adapted for CoPs’ end users as well as MSc and PhD students. .
+- A complete series of training and educational materials, documented and organised in various courseware, adapted for CoPs’ end users as well as MSc and PhD students.

 - A web forum where people (users, stakeholders, decision makers) can freely discuss e-Infrastructure and Open Science related topics.